nylas/nylas-python/README.md

 We'd love your help making Inbox better.
 Join the Google Group for project updates and feature discussion.
 We also hang out in `##inbox` on [irc.freenode.net](http://irc.freenode.net), or you can email [help@inboxapp.com](mailto:help@inboxapp.com).

 Please sign the Contributor License Agreement before submitting pull requests.
 (It's similar to other projects, like NodeJS or Meteor.)

+## Looking for inbox.py?

+If you're looking for Kenneth Reitz's SMTP project, please update your `requirements.txt` file to use `inbox.py` or see the [Inbox.py repo on GitHub](https://github.com/kennethreitz/inbox.py).